telyn/bytemark-client/doc/howto-add-command.md

   `CommandManager`.
 Now `go test bytemark.co.uk/client/main` will work.

 * Implement the function in `cmds/<base>.go` where `<base>` is the first word of the command.
-See cmd-show.go and ShowVM for a kind of template, although its output is more complicated than you likely need
+See cmd-show.go and ShowServer for a kind of template, although its output is more complicated than you likely need

 * Add usage info to `cmds/<base>.go`'s `HelpFor<Base>` function.